cesipy/bsc-code/README.md

 ## TODO#
 **immediate:**
+- [ ] pretrainAP is wrong for my alignment analysis. half of the time it switches (like in the pretrain task). create separate class for analysis on conceptual captions.
+	- [ ] current workaround: probab in get_items is at 0
+	-             if random.random() < 0.0:       # TODO: remove

+- [ ] fix pretraining, several things are wrong

 - [ ] double and triple check if new architecture-fix is correct
 - [ ] https://docs.pytorch.org/tutorials/recipes/recipes/tuning_guide.html
 - [ ] fix coattentions not really saved in intermediate_representations